KestrelComputer/kestrel-3-users-guide/manuscript/chapter-5.md

 convention dictates that any control flow invalidates the contents of these registers
 (unless you or your compiler can statically determine their stability).

+### Minimal Program Setup

+The program listing below illustrates the boilerplate needed by just about any STS-compatible program.
+The software hands off control from the launcher to the launched in a way that allows the launched program to return to the launcher at any time by jumping to `_exit`.
+As you can see, the required code is small.

+            ; This provides the required header so that loadseg sees this ; file as a valid program.

+            jalr    x0, 0(x1)
+            word    0

+            ; This is where STS, a shell, or other program ; will transfer control.
+Save our environment so ; we can exit back to the launcher later.

+    _entry: addi    rsp, rsp, -8    ; Save the launcher's return address. sd      ra, 0(rsp)

+            ; At this point, we need to save our launcher state, ; so that we can return to the launcher later.

+            jal     ra, getGlobals
+            sd      dsp, G_DSP(x15)
+            sd      rsp, G_RSP(x15)
+            sd      gvp, G_GVP(x15)

+            ; Since we have a pointer to DSP cached, we can always ; recover our link to STS, directly or indirectly.
+            ; However, reloading X15, then DSP, then the STS jump table ; pointer is a three step process; if we just cache the ; pointer in its own variable, we can save ourselves a step.

+            ld      x16, 0(dsp)
+            sd      x16, G_STSBASE(x15)

+            ; We can now kick off our desired program safely, ; whatever that may be.
+You may want to take the opportunity ; to invoke STS_GETMEM system call to allocate custom data and ; return stacks, and a fresh global variable space.

+            jal     x0, _start

+            ; After our program terminates, or if an error causes it ; to prematurely end, control transfers to _exit.
+            ; We cannot trust our stack pointers, since we could be here ; as a result of an error, or they may have been freed upon ; exit.
+So, we must restore the launcher's state.
+We also ; assume the return code has already been set.
+    _exit:
+            jal     ra, getGlobals
+            ld      dsp, G_DSP(x15)
+            ld      rsp, G_RSP(x15)
+            ld      gvp, G_GVP(x15)

+            ld      ra, 0(rsp)      ; Jump back to the launcher. addi    rsp, rsp, 8
+            jalr    x0, 0(ra)

+            ; Because STS V1.5 doesn't yet support relocations for RISC-V ; programs, we must refer to our global data using PC-relative ; mechanisms.
+In this case, we simply "return" to our caller ; with X15 pointing to our global data.

+            align   8
+            addi    x0, x0, 0       ; Maintain 64-bit alignment.
+    getGlobals:
+            jalr    x15, 0(ra)      ; "Return address" X15 points to globals.

+    g_dsp:          dword   0
+    g_rsp:          dword   0
+    g_gvp:          dword   0
+    g_stsBase:      dword   0

+                    ; additional global data may follow as needed.

+    G_DSP       = g_dsp - g_dsp
+    G_RSP       = g_rsp - g_dsp
+    G_GVP       = g_gvp - g_dsp
+    G_STSBASE   = g_stsBase - g_dsp

 ## System Calls